-Along with Rooney, another soccer player who developed their skills playing street football / soccer is Dortmund’s Jadon Sancho.
+Along with Rooney saying pick up soccer helped him, another soccer player who developed their skills playing street football / soccer is Dortmund’s Jadon Sancho.
 “You’re allowed to do anything,” Sancho says.
 “There’s no rules.”
+Sancho said this about pickup soccer or street soccer.
+That’s the trick, get your friends or teammates together and play small sided games without any coaches around.

 Wayne, tell us about the area in which you grew up.